-Developed to be fully compliant with Intel® Rack Scale Architecture, MegaRAC Composer from American Megatrends is a Pod Management software solution that allows users to browse physical resources at the rack, chassis, and system level through an intuitive web-based user interface.
+Developed to be fully compliant with Intel® Rack Scale Architecture, MegaRAC Composer from AMI is a Pod Management software solution that allows users to browse physical resources at the rack, chassis, and system level through an intuitive web-based user interface.
 Administrators can then assign and compose those physical resources to create a logical node, which provides the advantage of demand-driven dynamic scaling to optimize datacenter resource utilization.

 MegaRAC Composer also allows for the composition of physical resources based on templates, which can then be stored in the software and reused as a time-saving feature.
 In addition, MegaRAC Composer gives users the ability to power on, force off, and gracefully shutdown composed nodes.

 Building on Dell’s hyperscale success with the rack-scale DCS “G5” hardware solution, the DSS 9000 is a flexible, modular rack-level infrastructure that will offer compute and storage sleds, built-in networking, shared power & cooling, as well as next-generation management via Intel® Rack Scale Architecture and Redfish - new, open management APIs that will allow users to create an agile, composable infrastructure at a rack-level.
 This solution was first announced by Dell at Mobile World Congress in early 2016 and will be available commercially in the second half of 2016.